CrisleiKeliJenuino/CrisleiKeliJenuino/README.md

 ## ✨ About Me

-I am a technology and innovation enthusiast, a wife, and a mother of three.
+I am a technology and innovation enthusiast, wife, and mother of three.

-I find inspiration in my family to develop solutions that create a real and positive impact on people’s lives, such as my [SmartCare](https://github.com/CrisleiKeliJenuino/SmartCare) project.
+I find inspiration in my family to develop solutions that create a real and positive impact on people’s lives, like my [SmartCare](https://github.com/CrisleiKeliJenuino/SmartCare) project.

-I am passionate about continuous learning and turning challenges into growth, with a strong focus on software development, data fundamentals, and building a solid career in Information Technology.
+I am passionate about continuous learning and turning challenges into growth, focusing on software development, data fundamentals, and building a solid IT career.

-Currently, I am learning **Data with Python**, exploring data analysis, organization, and visualization, always driven by curiosity and the desire to improve with every new class.
+Currently, I am learning **Data with Python**, exploring **data analysis, databases, organization, and visualization**, always driven by curiosity and the desire to improve with every new lesson.

 ---